 PAINTING THE WORLD

-ETE released Painting The World, a limited edition CD/Single that celebrates the historical adoption of the United Nations’ “Declaration on The Rights of Indigenous Peoples”.
-Featuring Indigenous artists from around the world, Painting The World raises awareness about global warming and climate change.
-The CD release party took place during the United Nations Permanent Forum On Indigenous Issues Cultural Event on Earth Day, April 22, at United Nations Headquarters in New York City with a live performance by Robby and Indigenous musicians from around the world.
+Eagle Thunder Records released PAINTING THE WORLD, a limited edition CD/Single that celebrates the historical adoption of the United Nations’ “Declaration on The Rights of Indigenous Peoples”.
+Featuring Indigenous artists from around the world, PAINTING THE WORLD raises awareness about global warming and climate change.
+The CD release party took place during the seventh session of the United Nations Permanent Forum on Indigenous Issues Cultural Event on Earth Day, 22 April 2008 at United Nations Headquarters in New York City with a live performance by Robby and Indigenous musicians from seven regions of the world.

 DENNIS HOPPER DAY

-2010 proved to be one of the most difficult years for Robby as his brother, father, friend and mentor Dennis Hopper fell terminally ill and began his journey to the spirit world.
-Robby worked with art dealer and gallery owner Michael McCormick, TV Host, Actress and Attorney Stacey Thunder and then-New Mexico Governor Bill Richardson to honor Dennis Hopper’s creative life and the many contributions he made to the multi-cultural community of New Mexico.
-The result was the Governor proclaiming May 17 (Dennis’ birthday) as “Dennis Hopper Day” in the state Of New Mexico.
+2010 proved to be a difficult year for Robby.
+On 29 May 2010, his brother, friend and mentor Dennis Hopper fell terminally ill and began his journey to the spirit world.
+Robby worked with art dealer and gallery owner Michael McCormick and then-New Mexico Governor Bill Richardson to honor Dennis Hopper’s creative life and the many contributions he made to the multi-cultural community of New Mexico.
+The result was the Governor proclaiming 17 May (Dennis’ birthday) as “Dennis Hopper Day” in the State of New Mexico.

-On April 22, 2009, the United Nations’ General Assembly made a historic move by proclaiming the day International Mother Earth Day.
-The effort was led by Bolivian Indigenous President, Evo Morales Ayma, in which he applauded the members of the world body for taking “a historic stand for Mother Earth”.
-To commemorate the UN’s unprecedented occasion and celebrate International Mother Earth Day, Robby partnered with several Native Nations to produce a music picture of Robby’s song, Who’s Gonna Save You.
+To commemorate and celebrate the United Nations unprecedented and historic move proclaiming 22 April International Mother Earth Day, Robby partnered with several Native Nations to produce a music picture of Robby’s song, WHO'S GONNA SAVE YOU.
 The music picture had a sneak-peak broadcast premiere on South Africa’s number 1 network, SABC Africa, during the United Nations Climate Change Conference in South Africa, reaching millions of African viewers.
 In conjunction with the broadcast, Robby gave several national TV, radio, and print interviews, including a live performance on South Africa’s popular e.TV “Sunrise” show in Johannesburg with an Indigenous African youth choir.

 PROJECT PROTECT EDUCATIONAL INITIATIVE

-On June 11, 2013, Dakota Romero’s beautifully haunting debut recording of the classic traditional song La Llorona (English: Weeping Woman) produced by Robby Romero, debuted on KXMT 99.1 FM Northern New Mexico.
-The La Llorona music video was released on the Day of the Dead (Spanish: Día de Muertos), November 1, 2013.
+On 11 June 2013, Dakota Romero’s beautifully haunting debut recording of the classic traditional song La Llorona (English: Weeping Woman) produced by Robby Romero and released on Eagle Thunder Records, debuted on KXMT 99.1 FM Northern New Mexico.
+The La Llorona music picture was released on the Day of the Dead (Spanish: Día de Muertos), 1 November 2013.
 Dakota’s performance is dedicated to the memory of her Grandmother, Ida Mae Aragon aka Rita Rogers who began her journey to the spirit world 11 June 2012.

 SUMMER OF THE RED WILLOW

-On May 17, 2014, ETE presented the 1st annual Dennis Hopper Day happening and Easy Rider Ridehosted by Taos Pueblo and Taos New Mexico.
-Produced by Robby Romero, the tribute included a ceremony reception and round dance at Taos Pueblo, Party on the Taos Plaza and Screening of Hopper’s counter-culture classic Easy Rider at the old Taos County Court House where the famous scene with Jack Nicholson was filmed.
+On 17 May 2014, ETE presented the 1st annual Dennis Hopper Day happening and Easy Rider Ride hosted by Taos Pueblo and Taos New Mexico.
+Produced by Robby Romero, the tribute included a ceremony reception and round dance at Taos Pueblo, Party on the Plaza and Screening of Hopper’s counter-culture classic Easy Rider at the old Taos County Court House where the famous scene with Jack Nicholson was filmed.

 During 2014, Robby and Robert made special appearances in the Southwest including: Taos Old County Court House, Indian Market Santa Fe Band Stand, Camel Rock Show Room Tesuque Pueblo, The Big Barn Dance Taos Ski Valley, Southwest Association of Indian Arts Santa Fe Winter Indian Market, and Taos Center For Performing Arts.